Auto Delay Repay for Key Smartcard

 Your questions about Auto Delay Repay for Key Smartcard on Southern answered here…

-Auto Delay Repay works for all ticket types available on the Key Smartcard including keyGo.
-Please note that if you are making your journey using more than one ticket a claim will not be generated
+Auto Delay Repay works for al ticket types available on the Key Smartcard including keyGo.

 As with all Delay Repay claims, you will have 28 days from the date of the delay to finalise your claim.